Why do we call our parents "Mom" and "Dad"?

 Regardless of where in the world they're born, babies naturally learn to make a few common sounds: ma, ba, and pa.
 During what's known as the "babbling stage," babies will start to form protowords by combining consonant and vowel sounds.
 Thus babies will often start to form words like "mama," "papa," and "baba."

-But this explanation doesn't clarify why kids continue to use the terms once they learn how to form more complex sounds.
+But this explanation doesn't clarify why kids continue to use "mom" and "dad" once they learn how to form more complex sounds.

 Why do kids use "Mom" and "Dad" instead of their parents' real names?